huaweicloud/terraform-provider-huaweicloud/docs/resources/dataarts_dataservice_app.md

   Defaults to **APP**.
 Changing this parameter will create a new resource.

+  -> The IAM app can only have one.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: